mru00/crane_gps_watch/README.md

 is ignored.
 The files are written in the current directory.
 The filename is taken from the start time of the workout track.
 If a file already exists, it will be overwritten.

-The `--device` option is used to specify the device file, default is '/dev/ttyUSB0'.
+The `--device` option is used to specify the device file, default is '/dev/ttyUSB0' (linux) or 'COM3' (windows).